mozmeao/platform-docs/docs/cms.md

 Some key things to note here:

 - `TestPage` is a subclass of `AbstractBedrockCMSPage`, which is a common base class for all Wagtail pages in bedrock.
 Inheriting from `AbstractBedrockCMSPage` allows CMS pages to use features that exist outside of Wagtail, such as rendering Fluent strings and other L10n methods.
+There is, of course, an `AbstractSpringfieldCMSPage` in Springfield
 - The `TestPage` model defines two database field called `heading` and `body`.
 The `heading` field is a `CharField` (the most simple text entry field type), and `body` is a `RichTextField`.
 The HTML tags and elements that a content editor can enter into a rich text field are defined in `settings.WAGTAIL_RICHTEXT_FEATURES_FULL`.
 - There is also a `title` field on the page model, which from `AbstractBedrockCMSPage` (which in turn comes from `wagtail.models.Page`).
 This doesn't make `heading` redundant, but it's worth knowing where `title` comes from.
 - Both fields are added to the CMS admin panel by adding each as a `FieldPanel` to `content_panels`.
 If you forget to do this, that's usually why you don't see the field in the CMS admin.
 - Finally, the template used to render the page type can be found at `mozorg/test_page.html`.
 - If you don't set a custom template name, Wagtail will infer it from the model's name: `<app_label>/<model_name (in snake case)>.html`
 - All new models must be added to the config for the DB exporter script.
 If you do not, the page will not be correctly exported for local development and will break for anyone using that DB export file.
 See ``Add your new model to the DB export``, below.

 ### Django model migrations